osmphp/framework/doc/architecture/controversial-design-decisions.md

 Originally is initially meant for code reuse.
 However, standard industry practice advices to prefer composition over inheritance for code reuse.

-Dubysa framework follows standard industry practice.
+Osm framework follows standard industry practice.
 In simple case - one base class and several derived classes - inheritance is used.
 In more complex cases, composition is used, that is, reusable code is in a class which is referenced by user class via property and its public methods are used.

 ## Polymorphism ##

 > Polymorphism is the provision of a single interface to entities of different types.

-Dubysa extensively uses polymorphism, especially in [registry pattern](registry-pattern.html): standard code defines base class with a single interface, and both standard and user code register different implementation classes in configuration files.
+Osm extensively uses polymorphism, especially in [registry pattern](registry-pattern.html): standard code defines base class with a single interface, and both standard and user code register different implementation classes in configuration files.

 ## Single Responsibility Principle ##